oasis-open/odata-rapid/docs/rapid-pro-rsdl.md

 > NOTE: RSDL can be compiled into CSDL JSON and CSDL XML formats using a subset of the features of the OData specification

-## Workflow
+## Building your first type

 Developers who would like to represent their datamodel will need to create new Rapid schema file, for example `MyRapidPro.graphql`.
-At minimim schema will require at least one EntityType.
+At minimum schema will require at least one Entity Type.
-Entity type is being build by specifying `type` keyword and listing all it's fields names like follows:
+Entity type is being build by specifying `type` keyword and listing all it's fields like follows:

 ```graphql